 - Britomart is at the base of Queen Street, Auckland’s main thoroughfare.

 - Auckland’s free online journey planner makes it easy to get where you need to go on the bus, trains, or ferry: AT Journey Planner.

-- My prefered way to get to Auckland is via ferry.
+- My preferred way to get to Auckland is via ferry.
 It’s a beautiful ride with plenty of photo opportunities.

 - We discovered the steel trees on a walking tour of public artworks along the Waterfront and Britomart area.
-Free city art tours are an annual feature of Auckland Art Week that takes place in October.
+The Trees exhibit may no longer be available to view, but free city art tours are an annual feature of Auckland Art Week that takes place in October.
 Heart of the City sponsored the tours.

 - If you a visiting Auckland and prefer commentary to just a bus ride, be sure to check out the Auckland Hop-On Hop-Off Bus.